A-P-U-R-B-O/OutbreakLab/paper.md

 ## Summary

-OutbreakLab is a modern, interactive web application designed to simulate, analyze, and visualize infectious disease outbreaks using compartmental models such as SIR, SEIR, SIRV and SEIRV.
+OutbreakLab is a modern, interactive web application designed to simulate, analyze, and visualize infectious disease outbreaks using compartmental models such as SIR, SEIR, SIRV , SEIRV and SEIRD.
 Developed in Python with Streamlit, it targets educators, researchers, and students seeking an accessible tool for understanding epidemic dynamics and exploring intervention strategies.

 ## Statement of Need